“Dare to reach out your hand into the darkness, to pull another hand into the light.”

 EMTs training provides students with knowledge of basic emergency medical care and transportation services.
 EMTs may be the first on scene to respond and have the basic skills and equipment to assess the situation and provide life-saving measures to the patient.

 Classes are offered at or in conjunction with Lakeside Volunteer Rescue Squad and are usually taught by certified members.
 Dependent on how soon you need a class you may find one that meets you needs by visiting the Virginia Office of EMS’s Course Search Page.
+Check out our News section for course announcements.

 There are a variety of other EMS education courses that help to create more well-rounded EMS providers.
 These classes go beyond initial EMS training in order to help providers learn more about particular areas of treatment.
 Some of these courses are offered by our partners throughout the area.
 Some courses may enable students to obtain continuing education units (CEUs).